ayushmanji/DeveloperFeedbackTracker/README.md

 ### 👤 Developer Details with Feedback
 ![Developer Details](screenshots/Screenshot%202025-12-14%20195334.png)

-📌 Place your screenshots inside a screenshots folder.

 🧭 Project Journey
 This project was part of my preparation for backend developer interviews.
 I wanted to reinforce my understanding of: